QVEU/QVEU_Code/Tutorials/locus_tutorial.md

 ``` bash
 > ssh username@ai-submit1.niaid.nih.gov
 ```
-- To access the head  node, you can enter.
+- To access the _head node_, you can enter:
 ``` bash
 > ssh username@locus
 ```